 3) No Longer Teachable

 When the leaders and congregation are no longer teachable, complacency has set in.
-The most effective church responds to the teaching of Jesus, lives out the call and is constantly trying to improve their ministry.
-Church leaders – of all size of churches should invest in personal development, leadership training and other conferences and seminars.
+The most effective church responds to the teaching of Jesus, lives out the call, and is constantly trying to improve its ministry.
+Church leaders – of all sizes of churches should invest in personal development, leadership training, and other conferences and seminars.
 If you’re reading this today and haven’t had time to sit and learn from someone recently, go sign up for something and attend it.
 Be teachable.
 Learn how you can improve your ministry.

 4) Transformation is No Longer the Primary Motivation for Reaching People

 When the church began it was to help people grow close to Christ.
 The church was founded and started by people who had a passion for helping lives be transformed in the power of Jesus.
 Now, the primary motivation is to get more members, increase funds, possibly maintain an image, keep up with another church or relive the past.
 None of these should be the primary reason for reaching people – it will backfire.